Responsive Web Design

 3. 94% of People Judge Websites on Responsive Web Design

-First impressions matter, and that principle is even more important when it comes to web pages.
+First impressions matter and that principle are even more important when it comes to web pages.
 If you encountered a website that looked difficult to navigate, you’d likely leave it.
-Like the 94% of others who say they didn’t trust a website because of its design.
+Like 94% of others say they didn’t trust a website because of its design.

 The same goes for a web page that doesn’t adjust to fit on your tablet.